JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed and must be wrapped into `<![CDATA[` ... `]]>` section.

+See also: [Change notes](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html#change-notes) in the JetBrains Marketplace documentation.

 TODO: how gradle plugin helps

 {style="narrow"}